 Remove the intake filter, start the compressor, and carefully feel around the intake port.
 If the intake valve is failing, odds are good you will feel air pumping out this port.
 That being the case, it’s time to replace the intake valve.

 Depending on the model of air compressor, the intake valve may be part of a “valve plate” which will also contain the pressure valve.
 If that is the case replacing the plate will also replace both valves, and there is no down side to that.

 A compressor pressure valve failing is harder to diagnose.
 When the compressor piston is moving into the compression stroke, the intake valve gets closed by the increasing air pressure in the cylinder, and, almost simultaneously, the pressure valve is blown open.

 The pressure valve allows the compressing air into the air line running from the pump head into the tank.
 If this valve has failed, air will flow into the line to the tank, but as soon as the piston moves into intake cycle, air will still flow into the piston from the intake valve, but it will also back up the line from the tank into the piston bypassing the pressure valve or flapper.
 The air cycling back and forth will not allow pressure build in the tank past a certain point.

 With the compressor off and the tank drained empty, pull the line from the piston head.
 Start the compressor.
-If you are able to prevent air from blowing out the pressure port using other than your finger or hand, then that is a good indication that the pressure valve has failed.
+If you are able to prevent air from blowing out the pressure port (not using your finger or hand for safety’s sake) then that is a good indication that the pressure valve has failed.

 This method of diagnosis is not foolproof, however.
 You will need to check and eliminate other potential problem sources before deciding that it’s the pressure valve.